 Dynamic links make use of dynamic properties which are inserted as part of the URL.
 This creates a template URL that will be resolved to an actual URL based on the items properties.

-For example, if you want to link to tickets in your ticket system and the format of the URL for tickets in your system is
+For example, if you want to link to tickets in your ticket system and the format of the URL for tickets in your system is https://www.my-system/ticket-123, where 123 is the ticket ID, you can use the dynamic property that contains the ticket ID and enter the dynamic URL https://www.my-system/ticket-{{ticketID}}.

-in dynamic links, which means the link changes when the value of the scalar changes.
-Since a scalar is just one item, it would also make sense to use a fixed link, for example the link to the website of which you are displaying the response time. - For status icon or bars and the rows of a grid, you usually want to use a dynamic link since you get multiple items or rows that represent different things.
+For status icon or bars and the rows of a grid, you usually want to use a dynamic link since you get multiple items or rows that represent different things.
 You can use any of the dynamic properties the mustache picker offers you.

 Dynamic mustache properties and values you need to change according to your instance are highlighted in bold.

-Show column headersYou can choose between showing or hiding the header for all columns.
+You can choose between showing or hiding the header for all columns.

-Expand rows automaticallyActivate this checkbox if you want the row height to expand automatically based on the row content, for example if your grid uses increased text size, images, emojis etc.
+Activate this checkbox if you want the row height to expand automatically based on the row content, for example if your grid uses increased text size, images, emojis etc.

-Limit number of results displayedYou can set a limit of the initial number of results displayed in the grid.
-If you have set a limit and there are more results to display, users will see a "show all" button below the grid.Font sizeUse the slider to adjust the font size.
+You can set a limit of the initial number of results displayed in the grid.
+If you have set a limit and there are more results to display, users will see a "show all" button below the grid.

 Tip for column sizing: You can change the column width directly in the grid by clicking on the divider lines between columns and dragging them to the width you want.
 You need to show column headers (by activating the show column headers check box) to be able to change the column width.
+Resizing columns while in edit mode affects how the grid looks by default when users open the dashboard.
+Users can temporarily change the column sizes by dragging them, but those changes only last until they leave the page.

 You can choose to apply a threshold line at a specified value, and whether you wish to fill above or below this value, or just show the line.
 For example, for free disk space you might want to fill below the line to highlight when space goes below a particular threshold.
 For processor information you might want to fill above the line to highlight when processor percentage goes above that threshold.
 The threshold is also shown on the drilldown view.